AlexFullmoon/aenocyon/README.md

 ## TODO

 - [ ] Add libfuse for continuing support of AppImage (whenever they drop it from Bluefin)
-  - Or drop Appimages
+  - Or drop Appimages.
-- [ ] Check if all prerequisites for Crossover are *really* necessary for Office and PDF
+- [ ] Check if all prerequisites for Crossover are *really* necessary for Office and PDF.
+- [ ] Decide what to do with chezmoi module.

 ## Current issues